pyrsia/pyrsia/docs/get_involved/doc_workflow.md

 ## Previewing Changes

-Currently it is only possible to preview you changes locally, you should be following the [contributing guidelines](https://pyrsia.io/docs/get_involved/contributing/#dev-flow) and have worked the repository.
+Currently it is only possible to preview your changes locally, you should be following the [contributing guidelines](https://pyrsia.io/docs/get_involved/contributing/#dev-flow) and have worked the repository.
 To preview the changes:

-1. Clone the [website's repository](https://github.com/pyrsia/pyrsia.github.io) or your own fork.
+1. Fork the [website's repository](https://github.com/pyrsia/pyrsia.github.io) and clone your fork.

 2. Modify [this line](https://github.com/pyrsia/pyrsia.github.io/blob/main/package.json#L6)
    - Change `pyrsia/pyrsia` to your fork, (e.g `octocat/pyrsia`)
    - Optionally, you can change the branch by replacing `main` with `your-branch-name`
    - You can [check this example](https://github.com/pyrsia/pyrsia.github.io/pull/66/commits/c317f9dab8f6bcde5f8588ca75858db72241930d)
 4. Follow instructions described [here](https://github.com/pyrsia/pyrsia.github.io#website) for "local development"

-If you make changes to you fork of the `pyrsia/pyrsia` repository, you can restart the local server to update documentation.
+If you make changes to your fork of the `pyrsia/pyrsia` repository, you can restart the local server to update documentation.

 You can make changes locally and the local serve will automatically update; do not forget to change them to your fork afterwards.